docker/docs/docker-cloud/infrastructure/docker-upgrade.md

 Before you upgrade your nodes, go to the detail page of the node that you want to upgrade.
 On the left side is a **Docker Info** section that lists the currently installed version of Docker Engine.

-If a new version is available, you'll see an up-arrow icon, and a **New Docker version available** message above the current version line.
+If a new version is available, an up-arrow icon and a **New Docker version available** message appear above the current version line.
 Click the up-arrow icon to start the upgrade process.

 ![](images/upgrade-message.png)